pmuller/procfs/docs/source/index.rst

 procfs
 ******

-A pythonic API for Linux /proc virtual filesystem.
+A python API for the Linux /proc virtual filesystem.

 .. toctree::
     :maxdepth: 2